ScapeGoat43/GB-Pocket-Adapter-Designs/README.md

 # GB-Pocket-Designs
-Just a modified version of the bottom shell for the GC Pocket Adapter + with a different design
+Just a modified version of the bottom shell for the GC Pocket Adapter + with a different designs

 GB Pocket made by NiceMitch - HHL.
 Please support him in any way you can via buying this persons product: https://handheldlegend.com/products/4-port-gc-pocket-adapter-gamecube-to-usb-c-controller-adapter-diy-kit